LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Reprocessing the same data for the same destination again is idempotent
 - The processor must be able to reprocess lost or corrupted data

-### Database
+### realtime store

-The streaming database is one of the possible destinations of the data but the most frequently used.
-We store data from all topics in a dedicated ingestion table and then build a suitable data model from these ingestion tables.
-We aim to make this database the central hub to consume real-time data.
+The realtime store is the default destination of realtime data.
+We store data from all topics in a dedicated ingestion table and then build materialized views for users to get the latest snapshot of data.
+With materialized view here we mean a physical table that is automatically updated if its source table in the store changes.

 **Invariants**